In honor of Jewish refugees from Arab lands: Letter from a forgotten Jew

 Try seeking me out in Iraq.

-Remember the Babylonian exile from ancient Judea, following the destruction of the First Temple in 586 BCE?
+Remember the Babylonian exile from ancient Judea, after the destruction of the First Temple in 586 B.C.E.?
 Remember the vibrant Jewish community that emerged there and produced the Babylonian Talmud?

 Do you know that in the ninth century, under Muslim rule, we Jews in Iraq were forced to wear a distinctive yellow patch on our clothing — a precursor of the infamous Nazi yellow badge — and faced other discriminatory measures?
-Or that in the eleventh and fourteenth centuries, we faced onerous taxes, the destruction of several synagogues, and severe repression?
+Or that in the 11th and 14th centuries, we faced onerous taxes, the destruction of several synagogues, and severe repression?

 And I wonder if you have ever heard of the Farhud, the breakdown of law and order, in Baghdad in June 1941.
-As an AJC specialist, George Gruen, reported:
+As an American Jewish Committee specialist, George Gruen, reported:

 At our peak, we were 135,000 Jews in 1948, and we were a vitally important factor in virtually every aspect of Iraqi society.
 To illustrate our role, here is what the Encyclopedia Judaica wrote about Iraqi Jewry: “During the 20th century, Jewish intellectuals, authors, and poets made an important contribution to the Arabic language and literature by writing books and numerous essays.”

-Now there are no Jews left to speak of, nor are there monuments, museums, or other reminders of our presence on Iraqi soil for twenty-six centuries.
+Now there are no Jews left to speak of, nor are there monuments, museums or other reminders of our presence on Iraqi soil for 26 centuries.

 I am a forgotten Jew.